 Although surgical complications seem ubiquitous, adverse events, which result in harm to a person receiving care, are potentially preventable.
 One such adverse event is when a surgical item is unintentionally left behind in the patient after surgery, also known as a retained surgical item (RSI).
 In most jurisdictions around the world, an RSI is a reportable adverse event.
-We previously reported findings from this review in our analysis of the key legal issues arising from RSI claims for compensation and the phenomenon of the vanishing trial in Australia.7 In this paper, we focus our attention on understanding the risks, antecedents and human costs of living with a retained surgical item and make recommendations to improve detection, responses and reporting.
+We previously reported findings from this review in our analysis of the key legal issues arising from RSI claims for compensation and the phenomenon of the vanishing trial in Australia.7 In this paper, we focus our attention on understanding the risks, antecedents, and human costs of living with a retained surgical item and make recommendations to improve detection, responses and reporting.

-Background

-Risk and prevention of retained surgical items
+Background Risk and Prevention of Retained Surgical Items

-Over the last decade, common risk factors for RSIs have been reported in the international literature.8-14 and the list is growing.
-For example, in 2018, Steelman et al. examined 319 event reports of retained surgical sponges submitted to the Joint Commission in the United States of America (USA) and identified more than 1400 contributing factors across eight broad categories, with most relating to human factors (interaction between humans, such as staff orientation and supervision, medical staff credentialing and peer review, staffing levels and skill mix), leadership (e.g. policies and procedures and compliance, nursing and medical leadership, and organisational culture) and communication (e.g. oral, written and electronic, and with doctors, with administration and among staff).15

-Prevention strategies are consistent around the world and supported by national professional organisation standards for practice, or local policies and procedures.
-Strategies range from manual counting of accountable items to reconcile baseline counts (undertaken before incision) with final counts (undertaken before wound closure); methodical wound exploration prior to wound closure; clear processes to be undertaken in the event of an incorrect surgical count, such as searching in the patient, in and around the aseptic field, and in the operating room environment for the missing item; use of radiographs of the operative site to locate the missing item; and effective communication among the surgical team.16 Surgical teams routinely rely on discrepancies for example, an incorrect count

-- in the manual surgical count procedure as a prevention strategy to identify situations of potential or actual RSIs.
+Over the last decade, common risk factors for RSIs have been reported in the international literature,^{8-14} and the list is growing.
+For example, in 2018, Steelman et al examined 319 event reports of retained surgical sponges submitted to the Joint Commission in the United States of America (USA) and identified more than 1400 contributing factors across eight broad categories, with most relating to human factors (interaction between humans, such as staff orientation and supervision; medical staff credentialing and peer review; staffing levels and skill mix), leadership (eg policies and procedures and compliance; nursing and medical leadership; and organisational culture) and communication (eg oral, written and electronic; and with doctors, with administration, and among staff).15 items to reconcile baseline counts (undertaken before incision) with final counts (undertaken before wound closure); methodical wound exploration prior to wound closure; clear processes to be undertaken in the event of an incorrect surgical count, such as searching in the patient, in and around the aseptic field, and in the operating room environment for the missing item; use of radiographs of the operative site to locate the missing item; and effective communication among the surgical team.16 Surgical teams routinely rely on discrepancies (for example, an incorrect count) in the manual surgical count procedure as a prevention strategy to identify situations of potential or actual RSIs.
 However, evidence suggests that sole reliance on manual counting procedures and radiographs (x-rays) are inadequate prevention strategies.
-Large seminal trials estimate that manual counting procedures are only 77 per cent effective in picking up an RSI17 and intra-operative x-rays are only 67 per cent effective in picking up RSIs.18 Furthermore, in 62 to 88 per cent of RSI cases, the count at the end of the procedure was actually reported as correct.^{10,18,19} In the past decade, several adjunctive technologies have been incorporated into prevention strategies, such as radio frequency identification (RFID), bar coding of surgical items or other automated counting technologies^{20-22}; however, none of these newer technologies are used consistently across jurisdictions or facilities.
+Large seminal trials estimate that manual counting procedures are only 77% effective in picking up an RSI17 and intraoperative x-rays are only 67% effective in picking up RSIs.18 Furthermore, in 62-88% of RSI cases, the count at the end of the procedure was actually reported as correct.^{10,18,19} In the past decade, several adjunctive technologies have been incorporated into prevention strategies, such as radio frequency identification (RFID), bar coding of surgical items or other automated counting technologies;20-22 however, none of these newer technologies are used consistently across jurisdictions or facilities.